 From 2001 to 2012, I was the Groups Minister at Northeast Christian Church in Louisville, Kentucky.
 I developed our small groups ministry into a dynamic, growing, multiplying, healthy ministry of more than 100 groups with a strong system of coaching, equipping, and other support for leaders.

 In 2012, I left the staff of Northeast to launch Small Group Leadership.
 I launched the ministry to leverage the experience and understanding God has given me to help equip ordinary people with training and resources to courageously lead extraordinary small groups.

-I’ve edited for major Christian publishing companies and have written more than 25 books and discussion guides as well as hundreds of magazine, newspaper, and web-based articles.
-I’ve also helped churches and other organizations write and edit written materials, especially studies based on weekend sermon messages.
-I currently work with several large Christian publishers and other ministries writing and ghostwriting small group curriculum and other resources with widely known Christian leaders.
+In April 2017, I was called as the 12th editor of Christian Standard, a church leadership magazine started in 1866.
+Before that, I edited for major Christian publishing companies and have written more than 25 books and discussion guides as well as hundreds of magazine, newspaper, and web-based articles.
+I’ve also helped churches and other organizations write and edit a variety of resources.
+I have worked with several large Christian publishers and other ministries writing and ghostwriting small group curriculum and other resources with widely known Christian leaders.
 See the Small Group Leadership store to discover more about my books.

 To see more about my education and experience, see my profile on LinkedIn.

 I met my incredible wife Heidi at Cincinnati Christian University in 1988 and we married on June 16, 1990.
 Heidi ministers in a variety of ways outside our family, but one of her main passions is signing and working with deaf people.
 Heidi is also my biggest supporter and encourager in my ministry.
 We have four adult children: Jordan, Dru, Sarah, and Anna, who are our most vital ministry.